Transparent heart icon with white outline and + sign.

 Cautions

-When it comes to being bullied, Cassandra is given different advice by friends and family, and as parents we will need to sort through with our kids when they should go to teachers, when they should stand up for themselves, and when they should just ignore the bullying.
-The film doesn’t really answer that dilemma, as it is solved here with a body-swap, which isn’t an option open to the rest of us.
+When it comes to being bullied, Cassandra is given different advice by friends and family.
+Parents will need to sort through with our kids when they should go to their teachers, when they should stand up for themselves, and when they should just ignore the bullying.
+The film doesn’t really answer that dilemma, as it is solved here with a body swap, which isn’t an option open to the rest of us.

 Conclusion